 Core Functions of the Fund

-According to the NHIF Act, employees in the public sector are obliged to register themselves and contribute to the Fund a total of six (6) percent of monthly basic salary which is equally shared between the employer and employee.
-However, after the amendment of the NHIF Act, the Fund has put in place a separate contribution arrangement for other groups registered by the Fund.
+According to the NHIF Act, employees in the public sector are obliged to register themselves and contribute to the Fund a total of six percent (6%) of their monthly basic salary which is equally shared between the employer and employee.
+However, the Fund has put in place separate contribution arrangements for other groups that join the Fund voluntarily.

 Categories of NHIF Members

 Members of the Fund are categorized as follows: -

 The following medical services are covered by NHIF at all health facilities certified by the Fund:-